 The assets are less impactful on financial aid.

 The formula used to calculate financial aid for filers of the Free Application for Federal Student Aid treats 529 plan assets more favorably than it treats savings or investments owned by the student.
-According to savingforcollege.com, 529 plans owned by a parent or dependent student are treated as parental assets, and the first $10,000 in parental assets are not considered in the expected family contribution calculation.
-In addition, a maximum of 5.64% of all parental assets, including 529 plans owned by a parent or a dependent student, is counted toward the expected family contribution for college by the federal financial aid formula, compared to 20% of assets held by independent students.
+According to savingforcollege.com, 529 plans owned by a parent or dependent student are treated as parental assets, and the first $10,000 in parental assets are not considered in the Student Aid Index calculation.
+In addition, parental assets over that $10,000 amount, including 529 plans owned by a parent or a dependent student, reduce a student's aid package by a maximum of 5.64% of the assets' value, compared to a 20% reduction for assets held by independent students.
 Per savingforcollege.com, 529 plans held by a grandparent or non-custodial parent are not considered in the SAI calculation.

 Anyone can start or contribute to a plan.

 You don't need to be related to the student you name as the beneficiary of a 529 plan you open.
 This means you can be a parent, grandparent or friend of the student who will use the money, or you can be the student.
 There are no income limits, age limits or annual contribution limits for account owners.

 Someone who would like to make a gift to the student can also make one-time contributions to an existing account.

 Minimum investments are small.